JackXueIndiana/Create-a-custom-copilot-that-uses-your-own-data/README.md

 # Create-a-custom-copilot-that-uses-your-own-data
-This is a Microsoft Azure OpenAI learning material.
+This is a Microsoft Azure OpenAI learning material with additional content for a challenge exercise.

-You can use the PDFs in brochure folder to create your first indexer and the additional PDF file about Shanghai as the material for the changeling exercise.
+You can use the PDFs in the brochure folder to create your first indexer, and the additional PDF file about Shanghai for the challenge exercise.